World Bank Fight: Interim victory for rainforests & rivers

 Canadian Report Card

-Foundation Earth, with help from Canadian advocates, will produce a report card to grade Canada against a short list of bold steps being taken by countries worldwide to achieve a more true cost economy and a healthier planet.
+Foundation Earth, with help from the Council of Canadians, produced a report card to grade Canada against a short list of bold steps being taken by countries worldwide to achieve a more true cost economy and a healthier planet.
 This is the second in a series entitled “The Economic Rethink: Who Does It Well?”.
 The first was circulated at the Rio+20 Earth Summit in June 2012 in Brazil.

 Canada, once a leader on many fronts has fallen under the current national leadership.
 The report provides fuel to pressure opinion leaders and policy makers in Canada to wake up to what must happen to seriously address the needs of nature and humanity’s future via a true cost economy!